 - I like to blog, and wasn't happy with a third-party service like tumblr or Blogspot because

-- I like the own my data, and I met someone at a conference who sold me on the idea of the Indieweb and POSSE.
+- I like to own my data, and I met someone at a conference who sold me on the idea of the Indieweb and POSSE.

 - I like to write code.
 I have a CS degree, and am currently doing HCI research where I don't write a lot of code anymore.